 7. Reducing Bias, Enhancing Objectivity

 We all possess unconscious biases.
 Whether it be about a founder's school, accent, or pitch style, it can influence judgments.
-That can be done by AI.
+AI can do that.

 9. Constructing an AI-Powered Workflow